-Support us to meet the huge on-going costs of food and care for our precious native birds and reptiles during the COVID-19 crisis.Wellington
+Support us to meet the huge on-going costs of food and care for our precious native birds and reptiles as we bounce-back from lockdown.Wellington

 For the last 45 years Ngā Manu has been contributing to conservation outcomes throughout New Zealand through its breed for release programmes and species advocacy.
 We care for over 100 native birds and animals which include our precious kiwi, whio, kākā, kea and tuatara.
 Last year 2300 school children and students visited Ngā Manu and for many it would have been their first experience of our taonga species.